 Due to its challenging history and the many restoration efforts in its watershed, the Newtown Creek is a unique waterway that lends itself to the place-based learning experience as an example of the impact humans can have on the natural world.
 Through our STEM based curriculum and stewardship driven activities, learners will understand the Creek’s history, habitats and inhabitants, incorporating hands-on learning and ultimately connecting the subjects with aspects of environmental justice, climate action and their own lives.

-During the field trip season (April – October), NCA hosts private groups on Tuesdays and Thursdays (9 am – 2 pm) for school groups, clubs, summer camps, and other types of educational groups.
-We can cater our programming to many age ranges (4th grade through college) but cannot accommodate students younger than the second grade.
+Field Trips: NCA hosts private groups on Tuesdays and Thursdays (9 am – 2 pm) for school groups, clubs, summer camps, and other types of educational groups.
+We offer programing to any age but ask that K – 2nd graders have the appropriate ratio of chaperones.
 A standard tour can accommodate up to 30 participants for a 2-hour visit, with the ability to host larger groups for longer periods of time with enough notice.
 We ask a standard fee ($250) for all field trips, but offer a sliding scale and can waive the fee as needed for groups upon request.

 Cancellation Policy: Cancellations are occasionally made for inclement weather as most activities require being outdoors.
 No refunds will be made for cancellations for other reasons.